nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 Management request for creating or deleting association between X-Road member and Security Server.
 Management requests are divided into registration and deletion requests.

-- Registration requests are submitted to the X-Road center over two channels which bring with it the need of two complementary requests: one request is submitted through X-Road Security Server, the other is presented to the Central Server's administrator through means independent of X-Road (for example, over digitally signed e-mail).
+- Registration requests are submitted through X-Road Security Server.
 The request can be either approved or declined in the user interface of the Central Server.
 There are two types of registration requests: registration of a Security Server client and registration of Security Server's authentication certificate.
 - Deletion requests are there to delete associations between X-Road clients, Security Servers and authentication certificates.
 Deletion requests are not associated with request processing.
 There are two types of deletion requests: deletion of Security Server's authentication certificate and  deletion of Security Server' client.
 Deletion request can be sent for following purposes:
   - if a registration request is mistakenly sent (from user interface of the Security Server), respective (with the same client, Security Server and/or authentication certificate data) deletion request can be sent to delete the bad registration request;
   - if authentication certificate of Central Server needs to be deleted, respective authentication certificate deletion request is sent either from user interface of the Central Server or Security Server;
   - if client of a Security Server needs to be removed, respective deletion request can be sent.

 The record is created in the manner described above in this section.
-The record is modified on following occasions:

-- When the waiting request is approved, declined, revoked – field processing_status changes.
-See documentations of the field processing_status and the table request_processings for details.
-- If a name of a member associated with the request is edited – either column server_owner_name or server_user_name changes.
+Starting in X-Road version 7.3.0 the record is never modified.
 The record is never deleted.

 ### 2.19.1 Indexes